fishnchipper/line/README.md

-# Line
+# line

 ![version](https://badgen.net/badge/version/v0.1.2/orange)  ![AppVeyor](https://img.shields.io/appveyor/build/gam4it/line)

-Line is a NodeJS + Express App shell which can be used as a start point for developing an `internal microservice` with RESTful API interfaces.
-Line is not suitable for an `edge microservice` which responses to only authenticated clients.
+`line` is a NodeJS + Express App shell which can be used as a start point for developing an `internal microservice` with RESTful API interfaces. `line` is not suitable for an `edge microservice` as it does not generate `access token` required to access resources which are accessible for only authenticated clients.

-## REST Communication
+## Session for REST Communication

-- A REST communication is initiated by calling `/session/init` with an encrypted permanent JWT session token returned to a caller.
+- A REST communication is initiated by calling `/session/init` with an encrypted permanent JWT `session token` returned to a caller.
-- The encrypted JWT session token created is used for the following REST API calls until the communication ends by calling `/session/end`.
+- The encrypted JWT `session token` created is required until the communication sesion ends by calling `/session/end`.